You are here

 In coordination with your pastor, you will share these stories and insights with your congregation monthly, ideally in worship.

 - You will be encouraged to network with other Church Together Ambassadors and seek additional ways to share the energy and enthusiasm generated when we gather in Assembly.

 Look for more details to come – and thanks in advance for your commitment to our life as Church Together!

-To guarantee our group rate, you need to make your hotel reservation by Friday, April 13.
+To guarantee our group rate, you must reserve your hotel room by April 12.

 *as designated by Office of the Bishop

 - Visitor with Meals: $250